User37som/https-github.com-dordnung-Stammwiki/Stamm-Changelog.md

 See what has changed between Stamm versions.

+## 2.21
+- Fixed a problem with the updater, so it updated not on server start

 ## 2.20
 - Really a lot of code improvements
 - Easy support of morecolors